nathanestill/SoftSysHalfShell/reports/update.md

 Next, the team members will collaborate to create a outline of all of the functions in the code and comments on what they need to achieve.
 The proof of completion for this task will be a full code skeleton that covers all the functions necessary for the MVP to be completed.

 Finally we will create a Trello that outlines each of the steps that are required to complete the project and assign each task to a team member.

+### First Actions

+We started by going through the tutorials to get a good grasp of how a shell works.
+We each read a few and understood how they worked before implementing a part of a shell that uses a third party function to handle all of the commands.
+Then we made an outline to that includes each of the commands that we will implement.